 We welcome external contributions to the Go Cornish programme, but these must be vetted by the Cornish Language Office and Go Cornish team first.
 If you are interested in submitting a resource, please send it to [email protected].

-Before starting the Go Cornish for Primary Schools programme, your Go Cornish school contact is invited to a live online introductory CPD welcome session.
-This is an opportunity to ask questions, and find out everything about Go Cornish.
-Should you need further support throughout the programme, you can contact the team on [email protected] and we’d be happy to help.
+Before starting the Go Cornish for Primary Schools programme, your Go Cornish school contact is required to view a recorded Champion Orientation session.
+Should you need further support throughout the programme, you can contact the team on [email protected] and we will be happy to help.

 Kryw Kernewek is how pupils can contribute ideas, engage peers with Go Cornish and help demonstrate your school’s commitment.